reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-provider.md

 }
 ```

-The script are explained in detail in my [previous tutorial](pact-node-provider/#starting-pact) on
+The scripts are explained in detail in my [previous tutorial](/pact-node-provider#starting-pact) on
 creating a contract test for a Node REST provider.

 We can now run the provider tests and they should be green: